 Primarily Google’s weave device SDK will support sachems for light bulbs, smart plugs and switches, and thermostats and later on company will add more devices to list.
 Google is also working to merge “Google Weave” and “Nest Weave” together to giving devices on both platforms an upgrade path going forward.

 Google claims android things will make android app development simple as never before, If you can build an android application, you can build a device.
-Android thing allows developer to built device powered by android things using Android APIs and Google services.
+Android thing allows developers to built devices powered by android things using Android APIs and Google services.

-- Android Things is a re-branded version Google’s Android-based Internet of Things initiative Brillo.
+- Android Thing is a re-branded version of Google’s Android-based Internet of Things initiative Brillo.

 - Brillo used C++ while Android Things targets all Java developers as the primary development environment.

 - Android Studio, the popular IDE for Android based on JetBrains’ IntelliJ IDEA can be used for IoT development through Android Things.

 - Android Things OS supports a subset of the original Android SDK.
 APIs that require user input or authentication credentials are not supported.

 - OTA updates for Android Phones can also be used for Android things OS updates and custom app updates.